Ilsa, the Wicked Warden

-Ilsa, the Wicked Warden (originally released as Greta: Haus Ohne Männer, and also known as Greta, the Mad Butcher, Ilsa: Absolute Power, and Wanda, the Wicked Warden) is a 1977 sexploitation film directed by Jesús Franco and starring Dyanne Thorne.
-The film is considered to be the third entry in the Ilsa film series, but was not originally filmed with the intent of being as such, despite starring Dyanne Thorne.
-The film's plot follows Greta, a warden at a psychiatric hospital for young women, and a girl who feigns illness so that she can investigate what happened to her sister who stayed at the hospital.
+Ilsa, the Wicked Warden (originally released as Greta: Haus Ohne Männer, and also known as Greta, the Mad Butcher, Ilsa: Absolute Power, and Wanda, the Wicked Warden) is a 1977 Canadian sexploitation film directed by Jess Franco, written by Ric Meyers, and starring Dyanne Thorne.
+The plot follows Greta, a warden at a psychiatric hospital for young women, and a girl who feigns illness in order to investigate the disappearance of her sister, a former patient.

-Ilsa, the Wicked Warden contained scenes of graphic violence, which writer Ric Meyers commented was "sicker" than its predecessor in its depictions.
-Meyer also opined that the movie had been filmed at the same time as Franco's Barbed Wire Dolls due to the shared cast and setting of the two movies.
+Often considered the third installment in the Ilsa film series, The Wicked Warden was not initially produced with the intent of being as such, despite Thorne's starring role.
+The film contains scenes of graphic violence, which Meyers commented was "sicker" than its predecessor in its depictions.
+Meyers further opined that it had been shot at the same time as Franco's Barbed Wire Dolls due to the shared cast and film setting.

 Synopsis

 Greta (Dyanne Thorne) works as the warden in a psychiatric hospital for young women.
 Unbeknownst to her, her patient Abby is actually the sister of Rosa, one of the hospital's other patients.
 Abby has lied in order to get herself admitted so that she can find out what has become of her sister, and, hopefully, to rescue her.
 However, she is unaware that Greta uses the hospital's inmates to create pornography, often against their will.
 Abby finds herself at the mercy of Juanna, Greta's lover and leader of several of the hospital's inmates.
 Juanna tries hard to make Abby respond to her advances but, after she refuses, begins to exploit her.